AYearOf/ayearof.github.io/_drafts/ev3_home_or_education.md

 However, even at this point there are more money-saving opportunities.

-The Home version comes with some cool looking robots,
+The Home version comes with some cool looking robots -- take a look at the [spikes on the SPIK3R robot]() -- but upon closer analysis you can tell that most of spikes and panels are actually non-functional.
+That means you can save some money by not purchasing them.